 Politics is the study of the way power and influence are distributed within society and how this affects decision making within and among countries and states.
-You will study a wide variety of topics within the discipline of politics including courses in international relations, political theory and British politics taught by leading researchers in the field.
-Social & Public Policy focuses on social problems such as poverty, homelessness and ill-health.
-The programme applies ideas from political science, sociology and economics to explore how governments shape their responses, and to understand the impacts of public policy on society.
+You will study a wide variety of topics within the discipline of politics including courses in international relations, political theory and British politics.
+You will have the opportunity to take part in our growing study abroad programme.
+Social & Public Policy focuses on finding ways to address global and societal challenges such as poverty and inequality, housing, health, technology, and sustainability.
+The programme applies ideas from political science, sociology and economics to understand how governments shape their responses to address people’s needs, welfare and wellbeing.
+The Social & Public Policy Teaching Team was awarded the prestigious Social Policy Association/Policy Press Outstanding Teaching Award 2020, in recognition of UofG’s excellence and innovation in teaching in social policy in the UK (SPA 2020).
+Social Policy at Glasgow was ranked joint top in the UK for student satisfaction in the NSS 2019.
 You’ll have the valuable opportunity of a work placement with a voluntary or public sector organisation.

 How to apply